Coronavirus – FAQs on staffing decisions when reopening workplaces

 If you cannot ensure safe working conditions, you need to temporarily alter the pregnant employees’ working conditions or hours, provide suitable alternative work on the same terms and conditions or (as a last resort) suspend the employee on full pay.
 This right to be suspended on full pay does not apply to other vulnerable employees, and in practice means that pregnant employees are treated differently than other vulnerable people.

-What if the employee has anxiety or a similar condition which impacts on their ability to return to work?
+What if the employee has anxiety or a similar condition which impacts on their ability to come to work?

 Employees in this category could be kept on furlough or allowed to continue working from home.
 If you require their return, they may not be fit and able to work and may be signed off sick as a result, which would entitle them to sick pay under your usual policies.